Infinifilm

-Infinifilm, first introduced in 2001, was New Line Cinema's brand of specialized DVDs containing a feature to notify viewers of special features on the disc applicable to the scene currently playing, such as interviews, behind-the-scenes footage or deleted scenes.
-If the user chose to watch one of these special features, the movie would be paused and the special feature would then be played.
-After that, the user would be returned to the point in the movie where they left off.
+Infinifilm was a brand of specialized DVDs released by New Line Cinema.
+The namesake feature on DVDs allowed viewers the option to branch off to extra content on the disc relevant to the part of the film currently being viewed (such as deleted scenes, behind-the-scenes clips and cast member interviews).
+Afterward, the viewer would be returned to the where they left off in the movie.
+The extra content can also be viewed on their own.

 The first Infinifilm DVD release was Thirteen Days in 2001, and the last release was The Number 23 in 2007.
-Many of the label's films that New Line ported to Blu-ray featuring the original Infinifilm content were rebranded as "Focus Points."
+Many of the label's films that New Line ported to Blu-ray featuring the original Infinifilm content were rebranded as "Focus Points".
 New Line then abandoned Infinifilm, most likely due to the 2008 absorption by Warner Bros.